HPI-Information-Systems/spark-tutorial/Readme.md

+# Setup instructions

 This is a basic scala project that includes spark dependencies and necessary build-configuration to build a jar that can be submitted to a spark installation via spark-submit.

-# Detailed setup instructions

 ## Checkout the project
 **git clone git@github.com:HPI-Information-Systems/spark-tutorial.git**